 Tropical fruits contain glycolic acid – one of many alpha-hydroxy acids – which is one of the best ways to quickly exfoliate skin.
 You can also find glycolic acid in all sorts of serums, face and body scrubs.

 Citrus fruits contain enzymes called proteases, which create chemical reactions in the body and aid in biological processes.
-One of the best known fruit enzymes is bromeliad, which is abundant in pineapple and has been scientifically shown to reduce inflammation and aid in wound healing.
+One of the best-known fruit enzymes is a bromeliad, which is abundant in pineapple and has been scientifically shown to reduce inflammation and aid in wound healing.

 The way to make exfoliating masks from tropical fruits is extremely simple.
 Here are 4 recipes you can make yourself at home.